 This is the screw that serves as the root of the new tooth.
 It attaches to your jaw and forms the basis of support to the would-be crown.

-This is a permanent connector that is placed on the implant to support the crown in place.
+It is a permanent connector that is placed on the implant to support the crown in place.

 It is a prosthetic tooth that adheres to the abutment and is visible inside the mouth.
 Made up of zirconium or porcelain, it provides brilliant strength, durability, and aesthetics to the user.

-What If I Need to Replace Multiple Teeth?
+What If I Am Missing Multiple Teeth?

 How Much Do Dental Implants Cost?